- 1 INTRODUCTION MOHENJO-DARO

 Conservation And Current State

-An initial agreement to fund restoration was agreed through the United Nations educational scientific and cultural organization (UNSECO) in Paris on 27 May 1980.
-Contributions were made by a number of other countries to the project.
+An initial agreement to fund restoration was agreed upon through the United Nations educational scientific and cultural organization (UNSECO) in Paris on 27 May 1980.
+Contributions were made by several other countries to the project.
 Preservation work for Mohenjo-Daro was suspended in December 1996 after funding from the Pakistan government and international organizations stopped site conservation work resumed in April 1997, using funds made available by UNESCO.
 The 20-year funding plan provided $10 million to protect the site and standing structures from flooding.
 In 2011 responsibility for the preservation of the site was transferred to the government of Sindh.

 Currently, the site is threatened by groundwater salinity and improper restoration of Naveey walls living from the ground up in 2012, Pakistani archaeologists warned that without improved conservation measures the site could disappear by 2030.